dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >>>>>>**Legend**: "Stock availability / %"
 >>>>>>**Show legend key** tag (appears as a white tick in a green field)
 >
->**MSR DV 17 - Monthly Stock Reporting / Stockout by item / Last 12 months / Health facility / By item / Stacked column chart**
+>**MSR - Stockouts - Stacked column chart**
->For each of the last 12 months, this report displays a separate stacked column chart with all items which had a stockout.
 >
 >**Visualization type**: select "Stacked column"
+>**Name \(*)**: "MSR - Stockouts - Stacked column chart"
->**Name \(*)**: "MSR DV 17 - Monthly Stock Reporting / Stockout by item / Last 12 months / Health facility / By item / Stacked column chart"
+>**Description**: "MSR DV 17 - Monthly Stock Reporting / Stockout by item / Last 12 months / Health facility / By item / Stacked column chart
+For each of the last 12 months, this report displays a separate stacked column chart with all items which had a stockout."
 >>**Series**
 >>>**Data**
 >>>>**Data Type**: "Data elements"